Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 We see that the residue of the RS transform at $s=1$ encodes the {\it modular average} of the observable $\calo(\t)$ over the fundamental domain of $SL(2,\mathbb{Z})$, which is also the constant term in its spectral decomposition.

 \sec{Spectral Decomposition in $\cN=4$ SYM} Having introduced some $\sl$ spectral technology, we transition to the physics by recalling the necessary salient features of four-dimensional $\cN=4$ SYM.
 We consider $\cN=4$ SYM with arbitrary simply-laced gauge group $G$, only later specifying $G=SU(N)$ when treating certain examples.
 This theory has a one-complex-dimensional $\cN=4$ supersymmetry-preserving conformal manifold, $\cM$.\foot{The $\cN=1$-preserving conformal manifold is larger, see \c{Aharony:2002hx} for a thorough exposition.} $\cM$ may be parameterized by $\t$, the complexified gauge coupling, \e{}{\t = {\theta\o 2\pi} + {4\pi i\o g^2}} S-duality of $\cN=4$ SYM with simply-laced $G$ means invariance of the theory under $SL(2,\Z)$ transformations of $\t$.
-This means, in turn, that (modulo subtleties for line operators \c{Aharony:2013hda}) CFT observables $\O(\t)$ are $SL(2,\Z)$ invariant, \e{}{\O(\g\t) = \O(\t)\,,\quad \g\in SL(2,\Z)\,.} We would like to emphasize that the term ``CFT observables'' includes only those that are non-perturbatively well-defined.
-The spectrum of the dilatation operator, OPE coefficients among dilatation eigenstates, and correlation functions of protected operators are examples of $\sl$-invariant quantities.\foot{On the other hand, ``the anomalous dimension of the Konishi operator'' is {\it not} non-perturbatively well-defined, as it makes reference to elementary fields in the $\cN=4$ Lagrangian.
+This means, in turn, that local CFT observables $\O(\t)$ are $SL(2,\Z)$ invariant, \e{}{\O(\g\t) = \O(\t)\,,\quad \g\in SL(2,\Z)\,.} We would like to emphasize that the term ``CFT observables'' includes only those that are non-perturbatively well-defined.
+The spectrum of the dilatation operator, OPE coefficients among dilatation eigenstates, and four-point functions of superconformal primary operators are familiar examples of $\sl$-invariant quantities.\foot{On the other hand, ``the anomalous dimension of the Konishi operator'' is {\it not} non-perturbatively well-defined, as it makes reference to elementary fields in the $\cN=4$ Lagrangian.
 However, the anomalous dimension of the lowest-dimension $SU(4)_R$-singlet scalar, being agnostic about the ``composition'' of the operator, is well-defined and must be $\sl$ invariant.
 Indeed, we will show in Section \ref{modstring} that any quantity which diverges in the large $N$ 't Hooft limit at $\l\gg1$ {\it cannot} be the limit of an $\sl$-invariant observable; this includes all single-trace anomalous dimensions.}

 Reality of the coupling $g$ implies that $\t\in\HH$.
 S-duality invariance then implies that we may restrict $\t$ to the fundamental domain, whereupon $\O(\t)$ becomes a modular-invariant function of $\t\in\cF$.
 A natural measure on $\cM$ is determined by the Zamolodchikov metric, \e{}{d\mu_\cM \coloneqq g_{\mu\nu}^Z( x)dx^\mu dx^\nu} where $g_{\mu\nu}^Z(x)$ is defined in general as the matrix of two-point functions of exactly marginal operators.
 In $\cN=4$ SYM, the Zamolodchikov metric is, owing to maximal supersymmetry, exactly equal to the Poincar\'e metric on $\HH$, so the measure is the $SL(2,\R)$-invariant measure on $\HH$: \e{zmetric}{d\mu_\cM = {dx dy\o y^2}} This is special, and useful.
 In the notation of Section \ref{sec:SL2ZSpectral}, we have $y\coloneqq 4\pi/g^2$, so $g\rar 0$ at fixed $\theta$ approaches the cusp $y\rar\i$ at fixed $x$.